Rethinking Invasive Species Management in Florida

 Hydrilla is in maintenance mode.

-It’s beautiful — big, white flowers with frilly edges.
-But don’t let the looks fool you.
+It is beautiful: big, white flowers with frilly edges.
+But do not let the looks fool you.

-It spreads fast and forms thick surface mats that block out sunlight and destroy aquatic ecosystems.
+It spreads fast and forms thick surface mats that block out sunlight and damage aquatic ecosystems.

-Right now, it’s still a localized threat.
-Some areas in North and Central Florida.
-But it’s moving — and early control efforts are underfunded and understaffed.
+Right now, it remains a localized threat in parts of North and Central Florida.
+But it is moving, and early control efforts compete for money and staff with species that already dominate the budget.

 Case Study 3: Lionfish vs. Zebra Mussels in Retail

 The lionfish is the exotic villain of Florida’s reefs.
 Striking red and white stripes.
-Poisonous spines.
+Venomous spines.
 No natural predators in the Atlantic.

-Lionfish eat everything smaller than them and reproduce year-round.
+Lionfish eat many smaller reef species and reproduce quickly.

-**We’ll never get rid of them **— but we can manage them.
-And because they’re flashy, dangerous, and dramatic, they’ve attracted attention.
+We will never get rid of them, but we can manage them.
+And because they are flashy, dangerous, and dramatic, they have attracted attention.

-There are lionfish derbies, awareness campaigns, and even seafood dishes promoting “Eat ’em to beat ‘em.”
+There are lionfish derbies, awareness campaigns, and seafood pushes promoting “Eat ’em to beat ’em.”

-But here’s a quieter success story you might have missed.
+But here is a quieter success story you might have missed.

 In 2021, someone noticed zebra mussels attached to decorative moss balls sold in aquarium stores.